 - 1. Log in to the NES Administrator Console with an account that is an NES Administrator. - 2.
-From the navigation bar, select Policies.
+On the navigation bar, click Policies. - 3.
+In the Policies window, select the active policy.

-The Policies page appears with a table that displays a list of existing group and individual policies. - 3.
-In the Policies window, select the active policy. - 4.
-Perform one of the following actions: - To disable the smart distancing reminders that a user receives when a Nymi Band detects that it is in close proximity of another Nymi Band for 5 consecutive minutes, clear the Smart Distancing Reminders option.
+4. Perform one of the following actions:

+• To disable the smart distancing reminders that a user receives when a Nymi Band detects that it is in close proximity of another Nymi Band for 5 consecutive minutes, clear the Smart Distancing Reminders option.